New to aikido?

 “Everyone has a spirit that can be refined, a body that can be trained in some manner, a suitable path to follow.”

-– Morihei Ueshiba, the founder of Aikido
+– Morihei Ueshiba, Founder of Aikido

 About Aikido